lesiah/Android-Vulnerabilities-Overview/README.md

 Contact
 ------------

-Found something that isn't on the list? - Feel free to submit, maintainers are always welcome!
+Found something that isn't on the list? - Feel free to submit, maintainers/contributors are always welcome!

 Want to communicate secure, feel free - my eMail is stored in the 'eMail.txt' file.